BIDS/repro-case-studies/case-studies/omesnard.md

 * Vitek, J., & Kalibera, T. (2011, October).
 Repeatability, reproducibility, and rigor in systems research.
 In Proceedings of the ninth ACM international conference on Embedded software (pp. 33-38).
 ACM.

 # References

-- Barba, L. A. (13 December 2012).
-"Reproducibility PI Manifesto", 10.6084/m9.figshare.104539.
-Presentation for a talk given at the ICERM workshop "Reproducibility in Computational and Experimental Mathematics".
-Published on figshare under CC-BY.
-- Bhalla, A. P. S., Bale, R., Griffith, B. E., & Patankar, N. A. (2013).
-A unified mathematical framework and an adaptive numerical method for fluid–structure interaction with rigid, deforming, and elastic bodies.
-Journal of Computational Physics, 250, 446-476.
-- Krishnan, A., Socha, J. J., Vlachos, P. P., & Barba, L. A. (2014).
-Lift and wakes of flying snakes.
-Physics of Fluids, 26(3), 031901.
-- Taira, K., & Colonius, T. (2007).
-The immersed boundary method: a projection approach.
-Journal of Computational Physics, 225(2), 2118-2137.